ProgUn1corn/Qlourie_Astral_R/README.md

 ![Astral_R](Docs/28.jpg)
 ![Astral_R](Docs/34.jpg)

-Also, there will be a Rally2 variant and a World RX RX1 variant, since they share some similarities.
+Also, there are Rally2 variant and WorldRX RX1 variant, since they share some similarities.
 ![Astral_R](Docs/11.jpg)
 ![Astral_R](Docs/16.jpg)